Landscape Planning

 Define appropriate landscape boundaries given specific biogeophysical and sociopolitical context

-Session 3: Key Processes in Landscape Planning
+Module 3: Key Processes in Landscape Planning & Creating a Planning Infrastructure

 Identify the key processes for conducting landscape planning